 For Q1 2015, seven in 10 middle market firms reported year-over-year increases in revenues, slightly fewer than last quarter, but up from 64% of firms reporting increases one year ago.

 While the number of total firms reporting growth is slightly down, mean revenue growth is slightly up.
 At 7.4%, the growth rate is nearly one full percentage point higher than what firms reported in Q1 2014.
 Mean total growth expectations for the next 12 months have dropped from 6.0% last quarter to 5.3% today.

 Employment continues to grow, but at a slower pace

 While mean total employment growth for the past 12 months has declined somewhat since last quarter, it remains over 4%, well above levels reported during the first three quarters of 2014.
 About one-third of firms expect to hire in the next three months, and around four in 10 (39%) say they will hire over the next 12 months, down from 52% that reported employment growth intentions last quarter.

-Global confidence remains weak compared to national and local
+Global confidence to lag behind national and local confidence

 View State Infographics